PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/5-retrieve-subscription/README.md

       }
    ```

-3. Inject `views/js/configure.js` as a script and add in `views/templates/admin/configure.tpl`
+3. Inject `views/js/configure.js` as a script and add it in `views/templates/admin/configure.tpl`

    ```html{7}
    <prestashop-accounts></prestashop-accounts>